golemfactory/golem-architecture/arch-snapshot/arch.md

   - The Provider Agent issues Debit Notes more frequently than agreed.
   - The Requestor Agent fails to make timely payments, particularly in cases involving mid-agreement payments.

-Provider Agent can terminate the Agreement using the market's REST API.
-It should also monitor Agreement events to detect if the other party terminates the Agreement.
+It is the Agent—whether Requestor or Provider—who decides to terminate the Agreement.
+The Agent is also responsible for detecting if the other party has terminated the Agreement and taking the appropriate action in response.

 Provider Agent has the option to attach additional information outlining the reasons for termination when ending the Agreement.
 While this is not mandatory, it is encouraged as it can provide valuable context for the other party,